Montessori Learning by Class Level

 "Help Me Find Myself"

-I make my way to the middle school classroom.
-I cannot stop smiling as I bump into students I have known since they were toddlers in our Little Stars program.
-It is heartwarming to see how they have grown into independent, compassionate, and curious young adolescents.
+Many Oneness-Family School middle school students have been at the school since they were toddlers in our Little Stars program and have now grown into independent, compassionate, and curious young adolescents.

 When you walk into the middle school classroom, you will see students working together with friends or by themselves on assignments from their weekly Natural World/ Social World/ Language checklists.
 The students are free to sit at tables, on the bleachers, or in the hallway to complete their work.
 There is a general hum of students discussing, laughing, and getting work done.